Information on the KöMaL Problem Solving Contests for 2019–2020

 Mathematical formulae can be entered by using the TeX system.
 If you are not familiar with TeX, we recommend you take our short TeX course.

 If you prepare your solution on a computer, you can upload the complete file on our website.
-Please use PDF format for compatibility.
+In the case of mathematics or physics problems, please use PDF format for compatibility.

 Submission of the solutions to problems in informatics

 You can submit your solutions in informatics only through the Electronic Workbook on the KöMaL webpage.
 If your submission has more than one file, you should create a single folder containing all your files and the documentation.
 The folder name should be the same as the problem number.
 Then you should compress this folder and submit it as a single ZIP file.
 Executable files (e.g. any .exe file created during the development phase) should not be included in the final compressed file.

 In the programming problems, the first lines of the source code should contain the following as a comment:

 Please note that it is necessary for the inputs and outputs of your solutions to have the appropriate format as specified by the problem description, since your code will be run on various test problems generally in an automated way.

 Any queries or issues regarding the problems and solutions in informatics can be sent to .